A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

+It turns out we will need a more than this; specifically, we need to argue that the second of the TD limit is independent of $\theta$.
+This is done in the following lemma.

-\begin{lemma} There is some quantity $\lambda_i$ independent of $\theta$ such that \end{lemma} \begin{proof} We differentiate Eq. (\ref{eq:wderiv}) to get \begin{footnotesize} \end{footnotesize} We need to upper bound the right-hand side independently of $\theta$.
+\begin{lemma}[{\ao Bounded curvature of the TD fixed point}] There is some quantity $\lambda_i$ independent of $\theta$ such that \end{lemma} \begin{proof} We differentiate twice the equation $\omega_{\theta} = A_{\theta}^{-1} b_{\theta}$ to get \begin{footnotesize} \end{footnotesize} We need to upper bound the right-hand side independently of $\theta$.
 Here we can apply Lemma \ref{lem:invbound} and Lemma \ref{lemm:abderivbounded} and Eq. (\ref{eq:invderiv2}).
-We see that the only term not covered by these three sources is : all the other terms have already been bounded independently of $\theta$.
+We see that the only term not covered by these three sources is $\frac{\partial^2 [A(\theta)^{-1}]_{ik}}{\partial \theta_j \partial \theta_l}$: all the other terms have already been bounded independently of $\theta$.